-At the construction site the Engineer, Sanima Hydro and Engineering Private Limited (SHEPL), has been continuously monitoring the construction activity of the civil, the hydro-mechanical, the electro-mechanical and the transmission line contractors.
+At the construction site the Engineer, Sanima Hydro and Engineering Private Limited (SHEPL), has been continuously monitoring the construction activities of the civil, hydro-mechanical, electro-mechanical and the transmission line contractors.
 The work progress achieved by the Project till date is described below.